taylor85345/leftwm-theme-garden/README.md

   + **Fetch Script**

-    If for some reason you want to use my fetch script, you will need to install [Macchina](https://github.com/Macchina-CLI/macchina) and add the following to your .bashrc:
+    If for some reason you want to use my fetch script, you will need to install [Macchina](https://github.com/Macchina-CLI/macchina) and copy my config folder ou of `misc/configs/macchina` to your `$HOME/.config/macchina`, and add the following to your .bashrc:

     ```BASH
-    macchina -UbS --custom-ascii ~/.config/leftwm/themes/current/misc/leaf.ascii --color blue --custom-ascii-color green --palette light
+    macchina
+    ```

  + **Systray**

     If you find that the systray module "^" runs a little slow, there is an alternate option that requires `trayer` as a dependency.
 Just got to the `[module/systray]` section of `configs/polybar.config` in the theme folder and comment out the `click-left` and `click-right` lines, then uncomment the matching lines with the trayer command.